 Third-party restaurant ordering and delivery platforms command ridiculously high commissions.
 30% or more in some cases.
 Here's how they justify it:

 They source the customer.
-Although many consumers ordering through these platforms would order directly from the restaurant if it was easy and convenient.
+Although many consumers ordering through these platforms would order directly from the restaurant, they don’t.
+They would, if only it was easy and convenient.

 The restaurant has less labor cost to service a guest who is ordering for pickup or delivery.
-But that holds true whether the customer orders directly from the restaurant or through a third-party platform.
+A guest that is ordering for pickup or delivery results in less labor costs for the restaurant than a guest who is sitting down for table service.
+This holds true whether the customers order directly from the restaurant or through a third-party platform.

 There's a real and very significant cost to perform delivery.
 Of course, that cost is significantly inflated by the one-to-one nature of third-party delivery.
 Each order requires a separate trip to the restaurant for pickup and delivery as opposed to sending multiple orders out for delivery together with a single driver (that would cost much less).

 Business savvy restaurants are focused on turning customers who come from third-party platforms into direct connections.
 They continue to pay these profit-eating commission fees because they have discovered how to take advantage of the outreach these platforms provide.
 Make third-party platforms do the work for you and use them as vehicles to market your business.
 Put the spotlight back on your restaurant, so that your customers come back to you, rather than opening these apps.
 Here’s how:

 First, they include a promo card with a deep discount in each order that comes in through a third-party platform.
 The promotion advertises a one-time discount (like 20% off) for ordering directly through the restaurant’s commission free online ordering system.
 How many customers are willing to pick up their order for a 20% discount?
 It turns out, quite a few.
 For the restaurant, providing a 20% discount almost always results in a net gain compared to the commissions being charged by the third-party delivery platform.